 13.2 Ending the contract because of something we have done or are going to do

-If you are ending a contract for a reason set out at (a) to (e) below the contract will end immediately and we will refund you in full for any products which have not been provided and you may also be entitled to compensation.
+If you are ending a contract for a reason set out at (a) to (e) below the contract will end immediately and we will refund you in full for any products which have not been provided.
 The reasons are:

 (b) we have told you about an error in the price or description of the product you have ordered and you do not wish to proceed;

 (c) there is a risk that supply of the products may be significantly delayed because of events outside our control;

 (d) we have suspended supply of the products for technical reasons, or notify you we are going to suspend them for technical reasons, in each case for a significant period; or

 (e) you have a legal right to end the contract because of something we have done wrong.

 13.3 Ending the contract where we are not at fault and there is no right to change your mind